-In order to form your Colorado corporation, articles of incorporation must be filed with the Colorado Secretary of State.
+In order to form a Colorado corporation, articles of incorporation must be filed with the Colorado Secretary of State.
 Articles of incorporation are the legal documents that officially create your corporation as a separate entity and confirm its existence with the state.
 Filing these articles is an important first step for your business, as their approval is required before applying for a tax ID, or employer identification number, as well as any permits or licenses.

 The necessary forms can be found and filed online at the Secretary of State website.
 When filling out your articles, you will be required to include the following information: your corporation's name, the principal place of business for your corporation, your registered agent's information, your incorporator's information, and the class and number of any shares your corporation has been authorized to issue.